Jmaouchi/README_Generator-/README.md

 # About The Application:
-  This application will allow you to create a README.md file, with only answering to a prompt quastions\
+  This application will allow you to create a README.md file, with only answering to a prompt questions

 # Built With: